Lies cause us to pause too much for too long when we need to make moves.

 Lie #3: I can’t trust this because it’s going to end badly.

-What it really comes down to is whether or not you trust God’s ability to discern what is right and what is good and whether or not you put the responsibility on his shoulders to create it, or if you’re just trying to put everything on your own shoulders.
+Do you trust God’s ability to discern what is right and what is good?
+Will you accept that the responsibility is on His shoulders, or are you just trying to put everything on your own shoulders?